 Well, just a little over a year after the Lord spoke to Mickey “Your barren days are over!” she delivered our firstborn son, Brian.
 The Lord’s healing was so complete that in subsequent years Mickey bore us three more children.
 Jehovah-Rapha — The Lord Our Healer!

 My desire in this Bible study is to show from the Scriptures that God is both able and willing to heal the sick, the diseased, the infirm.
 My family has personally experienced this blessing of divine healing.
 So have millions of others.
 Multitudes of books have been written on the topics of faith healing, spiritual healing, divine healing, healing prayer, healing ministry (and other similar expressions).
-And genuine testimonies abound of God’s power to heal sick and infirm bodies.
+And genuine healing testimonies abound of God’s supernatural power to make sick and infirm bodies well.

 But the foundation for this truth lies not so much in men’s experience — as wonderful as that may be — but in the Scriptures, the Word of God.
 So let’s turn now to the Bible to see its revelation of this great truth of spiritual healing.
 (Explanatory note: the terms "spiritual healing", "divine healing", and "faith healing" are essentially synonymous in this bible study.)